Air Source Heat Pumps

 2. The fluid is pumped through a heat exchanger in the heat pump.

 3. The system’s refrigeration system extracts low grade heat.

-4. Once it passes through the heat pump compressor, it is concentrated into a higher temperature, which can be used to heat water and your home’s hot water circuits.
+4. Once it passes through the heat pump compressor, it is concentrated into a higher temperature, which can be used to heat air or water for your home.

 Would an air source heat pump be viable for my home?

 If you’re interested in installing an air source heat pump, there’s a few points worth considering, including:

 - Given that air source heat pumps work best when producing heat at a lower temperature, your home needs to be well insulated for the heating system to be most effective.

 - Due to the lower water temperatures required, air source heat pumps perform better with underfloor heating systems compared to radiator-based systems, so you’ll need to take into consideration what type of heating system you’ll be using.
 You can boost the temperature of your hot water with an immersion heater in the hot water cylinder.